Memory¶

 - BM25 full-text search — SQLite FTS5 tokenizes content and ranks results by term frequency.
 Best for natural language queries ("favorite color", "project deadline").

-- LIKE fallback — If FTS5 returns no results, falls back to substring matching.
+- LIKE fallback — If FTS5 returns nothing, fall back to substring matching.
 Catches queries that don't tokenize well (URLs, special characters, partial words).

 Storage Details¶